elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

-- The beautiful, blind eyes of the earth sing for themselves
+- The beautiful, blind eyes of the earth themselves sing
 - the skipped school, the joint eyebrows of great plows
 - {:.pr} the scholarly ruses of conferences held on quicksand without rhyme or reason.
 - The wrecker's cow, the Calvary rains and the waves